Virginia Marijuana Laws

 Possession

-It is legal in Virginia to possess non-intoxicating CBD preparations for restricted medical use.
-Possession of up to one ounce of cannabis for any other purpose has been decriminalized, and is now considered a civil violation subject to a $25 fine.
+It is legal in Virginia for adults to possess up to 1 ounce of marijuana for recreational use.
+Possessing between 1 ounce and 1 pound is a civil violation punishable by a $25 fine.

 Offense | Penalty | Incarceration | Max.
 Fine |